top of page

 Control Arm Replacement

 Control arm replacement is a common automotive repair that involves replacing the control arm, which is a crucial component of a vehicle's suspension system.
+In addition to suspension noise and uneven tire wear, symptoms that may indicate the need for a control arm replacement include:

 • Vehicle vibrations: If you notice unusual vibrations or shaking while driving, this could indicate that the control arm is worn or damaged.
 This can be especially noticeable when driving over uneven surfaces or at high speeds.